fmabap/AMDP_Pretty_Printer/doc/Configuration/README.md

 - 0 => add a line break after a comma
 - 1 => add no line break after a comma
-- 2 => add no line break after a comma at simple functions, if the following criterions are fulfilled:
+- 2 => add no line break after a comma at simple functions, if the following criterion is fulfilled:
   - the closing bracket is originally in the same row as the function name
-  - it is one of the following functions:
-    - SUBSTRING
-    - SUBSTR_AFTER
-    - SUBSTR_BEFORE
-    - LEFT
-    - RIGHT
-    - RPAD
-    - LPAD
-    - CONCAT
-    - NULLIF
-    - IFNULL
 - 3 => add no line break after a comma at simple functions, if the following criterions are fulfilled:
   - the closing bracket is originally in the same row as the function name
-  - **a possible sub function contains no comma and no select statement**
+  - a possible sub function contains no comma and no select statement
-  - it is one of the following functions:
-    - SUBSTRING
-    - SUBSTR_AFTER
-    - SUBSTR_BEFORE
-    - LEFT
-    - RIGHT
-    - RPAD
-    - LPAD
-    - CONCAT
-    - NULLIF
-    - IFNULL
 - 4 => add no line break after a comma at simple functions, if the following criterions are fulfilled:
   - the closing bracket is originally in the same row as the function name
+  - a possible sub function contains no comma and no select statement
-  - **the function contains in total not more than one keyword (in the brackets)**
+  - the function contains in total not more than one keyword (in the brackets)
-  - **a possible sub function contains no comma and no select statement**
-  - it is one of the following functions:
-    - SUBSTRING
-    - SUBSTR_AFTER
-    - SUBSTR_BEFORE
-    - LEFT
-    - RIGHT
-    - RPAD
-    - LPAD
-    - CONCAT
-    - NULLIF
-    - IFNULL

 If nothing is configured, then a line break will be added (option 0).